 Thesis and Dissertation Services

 If a graduate student is working on a thesis or dissertation, they may be interested in our Graduate Student Services, which matches a graduate student with a graduate writing assistant so that the write can meet consistently with the same person.
 To sign up for this service, a graduate student should view and fill out the Grad Services Information Packet before contacting the Director of the Writing Center.
-Call or email to set up an intake appointment.
+Call or email the Writing Center to set up an intake appointment.